Saularch97/transaction-java-itau/README.md

 - **Spring Actuator**: For application metrics and monitoring
 - **Springdoc OpenAPI**: For automatic API documentation (Swagger)
 - **Gradle**: Build automation tool

----

-## **Conclusion**

-Now you're ready to run and test your Spring Boot + Kotlin application.
-If you have any questions or encounter any issues during setup, feel free to ask!